VladimirKalachikhin/inetAIS/README.md

 We strongly do not recommend using this software  as a replacement of real AIS on the boat.
 First of all, because of the [declared restrictions](https://www.digitraffic.fi/en/marine-traffic/ais/), secondly, because of the data delay reaching minutes.

+This code is written without using AI, "best practices," OOP, and an IDE.

 version 0.